mcdreamer/stockpile/README.md

 You can use stockpile_cmake.txt to provide the build_pile function in CMakeLists.txt.
 This function adds a custom command which runs stockpile on an input and produces a pile.

 Building now requires boost.
-A link to a boost directory should be created in thirdparty.
+Set BOOST_DIR to the location of a boost directory.